21st Lancers: Service in Ireland and India

 The regiment was moved to Dublin in 1899, and served in Ireland for several years.
 In 1912 it was again posted to India.
 The 21st Lancers did not see service on the Western Front during the First World War, being the only regular cavalry regiment of the British Army to spend the duration of the war in India.
 The regiment did however see action on the North-West Frontier during 1915–16, with one trooper, Charles Hull, receiving the Victoria Cross.
 A single squadron made up of reservists served in France in 1916–17, attached to XIV Corps.

 Disbandment

 The regiment was retitled 21st Lancers (Empress of India's) in 1921 and shortly thereafter disbanded as part of the post-War reduction in forces, though a cadre was briefly resurrected in 1922 in order to amalgamate with the 17th Lancers, to form the 17th/21st Lancers.

 Regimental museum

 The regimental collection is held at The Royal Lancers and Nottinghamshire Yeomanry Museum which is based at Thoresby Hall in Nottinghamshire.

+Battle Honours

+The regiment's battle honours were as follows: